Scalar field in Bianchi type-I cosmology with Lyra's geometry: Conclusions

 \section{Conclusions}

-Within the framework of a Bianchi type-I cosmological model, we investigate the role of Lyra’s geometry in the evolution of the Universe when it is filled with dark energy/matter modeled by a scalar field.
+Within the framework of a Bianchi type-I cosmological model, we investigate the role of Lyra’s geometry in the evolution of the Universe when it is filled with dark energy modeled by a scalar field.
 Our analysis reveals that the corresponding Einstein equations retain the same form as in the absence of Lyra’s geometry.
 We find violation of conservation of stress-energy tensor in the presence of Lyra's geometry.
 From this violation we obtain dynamical equation for gauge field $\beta$.
 Due to nonlinearity of founded equation for the Lyra's geometry parameter, we have only numerical results for several cases.
 However, the dependence the parameter of Lyra’s geometry from scalar field and metric influences the final results.

 In all considered cases we have the same picture: $\beta$ parameter influenced in early stages of evolution of the universe and doesn't affect in present stage.
 Only in case of exotic matter we obtain anomaly associated with peculiarities of scalar field in this case.

 We plan to explore scalar field in LRS-BI and/or FLRW universes with Lyra’s geometry and compare the theoretical and numerical results with the observational data in upcoming papers, and we plan to construct and study correct scalar field theory within all Lyra's geometry aspects.